 First, I want to comment on how incredibly in-depth this story is.
 There is mention of taxes, backstories for characters who aren’t even shown in the game, and the motive for the king turning evil.
 RPGs are known for their well-thought-out stories, but it’s incredible to see one this detailed in the early era of video games.
 This Phantasy Star review is scoring tons of points just for the lore that is presented to the gamer before they even turn the console on.

 As the manual states, Alis picks up after Nero’s death, and you are even treated to a few dialogue scenes during his death.
 Alis has an incredible journey in front of her, and she is only 15.
 She starts to gather her faithful companions.
 After finding a rare item, Alis trades it to a merchant who gives her a feline companion named Myua.
 Together, they find the warrior Odin who had been turned into stone by the monster Medusa.
 They revive him with a magical remedy and set off together.
-The last piece of the puzzle is Noah, a powerful mage who refuses to help until Alis provides proof that the Governor of Motavia.
+The last piece of the puzzle is Noah, a powerful mage who refuses to help until Alis provides proof that the Governor of Motavia requests him.
 The four of them train together completing quests that include rebuilding a space shuttle and finding a robot captain to pilot it.

-The four warriors confront Lassic and kill him but it’s determined that his body was under control by a dark force that was summoned by the black magic.
+The four warriors confront Lassic and kill him but it’s determined that his body was under control by a dark force that was summoned by black magic.
 This force is known as Dark Falz, and it escapes back to Motavia and tries to invade the Governor’s body.
 Alis, Myua, Odin, and Noah arrive in time to defeat Dark Falz and rescue the land from the corrupt nature of this being.

 Phantasy Star Gameplay: